 Restoring the Puppet theater was a delicate dance.
 We sought to preserve its whimsy while respecting its age, maintaining the magic that had drawn generations of children while quietly updating the systems that made the space usable and safe.

 Glen Echo Park is a place where architecture, art, and memory intersect—and it’s never felt more personal than now.
 Two decades later, my own daughter takes pottery classes in the yurts tucked into the park’s wooded corners.
 This has deepened my appreciation for what architecture can do—not just in space, but in lives.
 What we preserve, we pass on.
-The work we did at Glen Echo wasn’t just about buildings.
-It was about stewardship.
+The work we did at Glen Echo wasn’t just about buildings, it was about stewardship.
 It was about holding open the door for the next generation of artists, storytellers, and dreamers.
+A good example of this is the glass block stair case which I had designed to bring a generous amount of natural light into the building, but 25 years later, Lauri Hafvenstien has made it an art installation; something magical.

 Photo credits: Dan Chong and Ava Chong